redpanda-data/connect/resources/docs/outputs/README.md

 AMQP (0.91) is the underlying messaging protocol that is used by various message brokers, including RabbitMQ.

+## `broker`

+The broker output type allows you to configure multiple output targets following a broker pattern from this list:

+## `fan_out`

+With the fan out pattern all outputs will be sent every message that passes through benthos.
+If an output applies back pressure it will block all subsequent messages, and if an output fails to send a message it will be retried continuously until completion or service shut down.

+## `round_robin`

+With the round robin pattern each message will be assigned a single output following their order.
+If an output applies back pressure it will block all subsequent messages.
+If an output fails to send a message then the message will be re-attempted with the next input, and so on.

 ## `dynamic`

-The dynamic type is similar to the 'fan_out' type except the outputs can be changed during runtime via a REST HTTP interface.
+The dynamic type is a special broker type where the outputs are identified by unique labels and can be created, changed and removed during runtime via a REST HTTP interface.

 To GET a JSON map of output identifiers with their current uptimes use the '/outputs' endpoint.